Fear Theater: Danger on Paper

 In the guide’s mind, it was so safe, you didn’t need police.

 The truth, of course, is more complicated.
 My more affluent Brazilian friends would never enter a favela, even on an organized tour.
 They told me it’s a death sentence.
-In fact, earlier this year an Argentinian tourist was murdered by Red Command when his GPS took him through a favela to see the Christ the Redeemer statue.
+Earlier this year an Argentinian tourist was murdered by Red Command when his GPS took him through a favela to see the Christ the Redeemer statue.

-He argued that people in favelas don’t rob their neighbors.
+My guide argued for mob justice.
+People in favelas don’t rob their neighbors.
 If they did, the mafia would give them a “massage.”
-There’s mob justice.
 The gangs maintain totalitarian control over their turf.
-Police don’t enter, and if they do, it ends in blood for the police or someone else.
+Police don’t enter, and if they do, it usually ends in blood for them and some very dangerous character.

-Then there are turf wars.
-Those moments are deadly, even by the guide’s admission.
-Civilians get caught in crossfire, and nobody cries war crime or drafts a UN resolution.
+Then there are turf wars, which make defending favelas as “safe” even harder.
+Those moments are deadly.
+Civilians get caught in crossfire.
+Nobody cries war crime or drafts a UN resolution.
 It’s just life in the City of God.
+But to a civilian, a turf war once a year might be preferable to daily concerns with your neighbors .

 As an Israeli, the guide’s take felt familiar.
 Israelis often feel safe—even during war.
 When Iran or Iraq attack, confidence dips, but fewer die in those weeks than in many U.S. cities over the same span.
 There are American mass shootings with higher body counts than a month of intifada attacks.